GeotrekCE/Geotrek-admin/docs/install/installation.rst

 Docker is an alternative installation method, recommended for experts only.
-It allows to install several instances of Geotrek-admin on the same serveur, and to install it on other distributions than Ubuntu Linux 18.04.
+It allows to install several instances of Geotrek-admin on the same serveur, and to install it on other distributions than Ubuntu.

 1. Install Docker and Docker Compose, either from your distribution or from upstream packages